majdif47/AiCodeGen/README.md

 ## 🤝 Contributions

 Feel free to fork the repository, submit pull requests, or create issues!
-Let’s make this tool even more awesome. 🎉
+Let’s make this tool even more useless. 🎉

 ---

-## 📜 License

-This project is open-source and licensed under the MIT License.